| State

 just above, and not flat or below, the surface of the

+surrounding skin.
 The advantages of follicular unit grafting are many.

 The most important is the natural appearing results